alex/what-happens-when/README.rst

   ``ARP process`` below for the DNS server.
 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.
+ * DNS clients and DNS server both use caching to speed up the domain name lookup process and to ease traffic on the root servers.
+* A cache is a temporary store
+* If a client queries domain server A looking to resolve www.google.com, and in turn domain server A queries domain server B etc then the result will be stored in a     cache on
+* the client ( windows only)
+* domain server A
+* domain server B
+* If another client needs to resolve the same domain name using server A then server A can respond using the cached result.
+* You can check the DNS cache on a Windows machine with the command:ipconfig /displaydns
+* There are 4 different types of DNS servers involved when performing a DNS lookup.
+Each DNS server type has a different role to play and may not all be required under  certain circumstances.
+* Recursive Resolver - This is the DNS server that your computer or device communicates with.
+This DNS server is typically issued to you automatically by your service provider and is geographically located nearby in order to return results as fast as possible.
+This server will cache DNS record data in order to speed up future DNS lookup requests.
+* Root Nameserver - The root name server is responsible for returning the IP address of the TLD nameserver.
+For example, when resolving example.com, the root name server will return the IP address of the TLD name server responsible for .com domain names.
+* TLD Nameserver - The Top Level Domain (TLD) name server is responsible for returning the authoritative name servers for all domains under the TLD it is responsible for.
+The .com TLD name server will return results for google.com but not example.org.
+* Authoritative Nameserver - This is the DNS server for actually storing the DNS configuration data of a domain name.

 ARP process